tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - derived data must follow the same restrictions
 - audit records must be available

-That is much more complicated than ordinary file sharing.
+That is more complicated than ordinary file sharing.

 ### Data Use Limitations